-Criteria 4 3 2 1 Body language Movements seemed fluid and helped the audience visualize.
+Criteria Points 4 3 2 1 Body language and helped the audience visualize.
 Made movements or gestures that enhanced articulation.
 Very little movement or descriptive gestures.
 No movement or descriptive gestures.
-Eye contact Holds attention of entire audience with the use of direct eye contact.
-Consistent use of direct eye contact with audience.
+Eye contact audience with the use of Consistent use of direct eye contact with audience.
 Displayed minimal eye contact with audience.
-No eye contact with audience.
-Introduction and closure Student delivers open and closing remarks that capture the attention of the audience and set the mood.
-Student displays clear introductory or closing remarks.
-Student clearly uses either an introductory or closing remark, but not both.
-Student does not display clear introductory or closing remarks.
-Pacing Good use of drama and student meets apportioned time interval.
-Delivery is patterned, but does not meet apportioned time interval.
+No eye contact with audience. and closure capture the attention of Student displays clear introductory or closing remarks. either an introductory or closing remark, but Good use of drama and Delivery is patterned, but does not meet apportioned time interval.
 Delivery is in bursts and does not meet apportioned time interval.
 Delivery is either too quick or too slow to meet apportioned time interval.
-Poise Student displays relaxed, self-confident nature about self, with no mistakes.
-Makes minor mistakes, but quickly recovers from them; displays little or no tension.
-Displays mild tension; has trouble recovering from mistakes.
-Tension and nervousness is obvious; has trouble recovering from mistakes.
-Voice Use of fluid speech and inflection maintains the interest of the audience.
-Satisfactory use of inflection, but does not consistently use fluid speech.
-Displays some level of inflection throughout delivery.
-Consistently uses a monotone voice.
-Total had mith according from Track polare
+Poise self-confident nature about self, with no Makes minor mistakes, but quickly recovers from them; displays little or no tension.
+Displays mild tension; has trouble recovering from mistakes. inflection maintains the Satisfactory use of inflection, but does not consistently use fluid speech.
+Displays some level of inflection throughout delivery. monotone voice. ing from Totals colors Total

 The picture above shows what a rubric looks like.
 There are categories down the left column, and there are rankings within each category, called the criteria, that are assigned numbers.
 Finally, there are descriptions of the criteria for each ranking.
 When using a rubric, you give a score for each category, based on the criteria.
 You then add up the scores from all the categories to find the total score.
+You can discuss the use of rubrics in some of their other classes such as language arts